 - 4. Complete the following fields for Ready to Add. - a.
-Select the site. - b.
+Select the fabric. - b.
 Click Next. - c.
-Select the site location from the map to identify the site on Nexus Dashboard. - d.
+Select the fabric location from the map to identify the fabric on Nexus Dashboard. - d.
 Click Next. - e.
 Select the in-band EPG from the drop-down list.
-For Nexus Dashboard Insights, in-band EPG is used for connectivity between Nexus Dashboard and the fabric. - f.
-Use toggle to select IPv4 or IPv6 to onboard the site.
-Based on this setting, Nexus Dashboard Insights will configure its collector to receive telemetry from this site.
-This setting should match your sites IP address configuration. - 0
+For Nexus Dashboard Insights, in-band EPG is used for connectivity between Nexus Dashboard and the fabric.

+f.
+Use toggle to select IPv4 or IPv6 to onboard the fabric.
+Based on this setting, Nexus Dashboard Insights will configure its collector to receive telemetry from this fabric.
+This setting should match your fabrics IP address configuration.